The awards and submissions listed below are currently open. For questions about these or other awards/submissions, contact SPSP.

 How to Apply

-Before the April 20, 2024 deadline, applicants will provide their current CV and a 1000-word proposal outlining the program/event (including: a brief budget plan for the use of the $1500 award budget with timeline & activity description; same for the additional $1500 travel budget if applicable), describing how it would meet the goals described above, i.e. contribute to the internationalization of SPSP, and promoting communication, exchanges, and partnerships with scholars from countries currently underrepresented in SPSP and in mainstream personality and social psychology.
+Before the May 1, 2025 deadline, applicants will provide their current CV and a 1000-word proposal outlining the program/event (including a brief budget plan for the use of the $1500 award budget with timeline & activity description; same for the additional $1000 travel budget if applicable), describing how it would meet the goals described above, i.e. contribute to the internationalization of SPSP, and promoting communication, exchanges, and partnerships with scholars from countries currently underrepresented in SPSP and in mainstream personality and social psychology.

 Selection Process